Colleen A. Rivers

 In 2016, Rebecca began working at the Law Office of Marie A. Mattox, P. A. While at the Law Office of Marie A. Mattox, she gained specialized knowledge in Plaintiff representation in civil cases, including employment discrimination, retaliation, wrongful termination, wrongful death, sexual harassment and other related matters.

 Rebecca began working at Thompson, Crawford, Brown & Smiley, P.A. in 2018.
-At Thompson, Crawford & Smiley, Rebecca is Thomas Thompson’s Paralegal and she is involved in many areas of the law including, but not limited to, personal injury, contracts, employment discrimination, disability insurance, auto/motorcycle accidents, wrongful death, power of attorney, employment law (businesses), probate, and estate planning.
-In addition to being Mr. Thompson’s Paralegal, Rebecca is also attorney Mallory Bennett’s primary paralegal.
+At Thompson, Crawford, Brown & Smiley, Rebecca is the paralegal for Thomas Thompson and Mallory Brown and handling many areas of the law including, but not limited to, personal injury, contracts, business law, disputes, collections, employment discrimination, disability insurance, auto/motorcycle accidents, wrongful death, power of attorney, employment law (businesses), probate, and estate planning.

-When she is not busy at Thompson, Crawford, Brown & Smiley, Rebecca enjoys spending time with her husband and three children, as well as, being an active member of Destiny Church in Tallahassee, Florida.
+When she is not busy at Thompson, Crawford, Brown & Smiley, Rebecca enjoys spending time with her Golden Doodle, Biscuit, her children, and relaxing at the beach.

 Karen K. Marsh is originally from the Hudson Valley region of New York State.
 She graduated from the State University of New York College at Oswego with a B.A. in English Literature and Philosophy.
 In 1995, Karen made the move to Tallahassee and is now proud to call it her home.